List of Kung Fu Panda characters: Monkey

-Master Mantis
+Mantis

-Master Mantis (voiced by Seth Rogen in the films) is a Chinese mantis and the smallest of the Five.
+Master Mantis (voiced by Seth Rogen in films and Chip 'n Dale: Rescue Rangers, and Max Koch in Legends of Awesomeness) is a male Chinese mantis and the smallest of the Five.
 He is, however, the strongest proportional to his size, and can move at superhuman speeds.
 When Po's girth was cited as a reason why he could not be a kung fu master, Mantis was the first to declare that size did little to define a warrior, and that it could be used to one's advantage.
+In the fourth film, he is mentioned to be in a relationship and has avoided being eaten by his partner as part of the courtship ritual.

-Master Crane
+Crane

-Master Crane (voiced by David Cross in the films) is a black-necked crane and the most patient of the Five.
+Master Crane (voiced by David Cross in the films and Amir Talai in Legends of Awesomeness, silent cameo in end credits of Kung Fu Panda 4) is a male black-necked crane and the most patient of the Five.
 He serves as a scout and lookout in combat situations, as well as a means of transport for the other members of the Five.
 Should any of the Five fall from a great height, Crane will appear to break their fall.

 Before joining the Five, Crane was the janitor at the Lee Da Kung Fu Academy, where he was looked down upon due to his slender build.
 However, Mei Ling, the top student, saw the skills that Crane used when cleaning the academy, and convinced him to try out for the school.
 While his nerve got the better of him at first, Crane soon gained the confidence to pass the obstacle course and gain admission into the academy.
+Between the events of the third and fourth films, Crane was crowned the king of the crocodilians.

+Oogway

+Grand Master Oogway (voiced by Randall Duk Kim in the Kung Fu Panda and Kung Fu Panda 3, silent cameo in Kung Fu Panda 2, television specials, and Legends of Awesomeness, Greg Baldwin in the video games, and Piotr Michael in The Paws of Destiny), was an elderly Galápagos Tortoise, the senior headmaster of the Jade Palace before Shifu, and the creator of kung fu.
+Highly venerated for his wisdom, knowledge, and experience, Oogway was considered by many to be a sage.
+He was known as the greatest kung fu master in history, with no other reputation surpassing his.
+In the first film, he is the one to choose Po as the Dragon Warrior, much to everyone's surprise, and his warmth and acceptance of Po serve as a foil to the strict and abrasive Shifu.
+He dies and ascends to the Spirit Realm in the first film, but appears in the DreamWorks intro taking Moonboy's Spot on The DreamWorks logo sitting on the crescent moon where Moonboy usually sits before the title card for the film appears again in flashback cameos in the second film.